Deep-Tissue Massage

 At our clinic near Shefford in Bedfordshire, we specialise in deep-tissue massage.
 Deep-tissue massage is a term used to describe any form of firm, deep-pressure massage therapy that penetrates through the layers of the skin and into the muscles.
 Many different types of massage can be considered deep-tissue (including sports massage), and the techniques and intended outcomes can vary greatly between styles.

 The Body Sage Clinic offers a range of therapy options that include deep-tissue massage techniques.
-For general aches and pains or more complex muscular problems, we recommend our Injury Therapy appointment, which we designed specifically to treat these types of physical issues.
+For general aches and pains or more complex muscular issues, we recommend our Injury Therapy appointment, which is specifically designed to treat these types of physical problems.

 If you’re particularly sporty, we offer Sports Performance Therapy sessions.
-These sessions were designed specifically for problems that highly active people might suffer from but are maybe not considered injuries.
+These sessions were designed specifically for physical recovery, performance enhancement, and addressing the challenges that highly active individuals may encounter, but are not considered injuries.

 FAQs